hdbreaker/lakka_rom_scanner/Readme.md

-# Script to add custom roms to lakka OS (ROMS NOT AUTODETECTED)
+# Script to add custom roms to Lakka OS (ROMS NOT AUTODETECTED)

 ## Put this folder inside /storage/roms in lakka (for this you need to enable ssh before)